AdobeDocs/experience-manager-65.en/help/forms/using/uninstall-forms-addon-package.md

 1. **Check for the bedrock folder in crx-quickstart folder**
      1. Navigate to `..author\crx-quickstart` folder in the AEM Forms SDK instance.
-     1. Search for folder named `bedrock`.
+     1. Search for folders named `bedrock` and `install`.
-   If found, ensure it is deleted from the `crx-quickstart` folder in the AEM Forms SDK instance.
+   If found, ensure they are deleted from the `crx-quickstart` folder in the AEM Forms SDK instance.

    >[!NOTE]
    >
    > The `bedrock` folder is created again automatically when you restart the AEM Forms SDK instance.

-4. **Restart the AEM Instance:**
+1. **Restart the AEM Instance:**
    1. Once all the previous steps are completed, [restart the AEM Forms SDK instance](/help/forms/using/restart-aem-sdk.md).

 Even if you can view the Adaptive Form templates and themes, and create a new Adaptive form using them, you cannot author the form.